Laxma1996/Truck-Track/README.md

-# Simple Mobile App 📱
+# Truck Tracker App 📱

-A simple Hello World app that runs on both Android and iOS for free using React Native and Expo.
+A professional truck logging and tracking app that runs on both Android and iOS using React Native and Expo SDK 53.

 ## 🚀 Quick Start (30 seconds)